tomkerkhove/promitor/docs/configuration/metrics/azure-storage-queue.md

 title: Azure Storage Queue Declaration
 ---

-## Azure Queue
+## Azure Storage Queue
-You can declare to scrape an Azure Queue via the `AzureQueue` resource type.
+You can declare to scrape an Azure Queue via the `StorageQueue` resource type.

 The following fields need to be provided:
 - `accountName` - The name of the storage account